urielbitton/weather-app/README.md

-# Getting Started with Create React App
+A weather app made with React & <3